mfornace/lilwil/README.md

 ### Templated functions

-You can test different types via the following within a test case
+You might find it useful test different types via the following within a test case
 ```c++
 lilwil::Pack<int, Real, bool>::for_each([&ct](auto t) {
     using type = decltype(*t);